I had to wait a full year before getting my hands on this boat…

 The Bigwater PDL 132 is designed with speed in mind, which is part of the reason why it’s not as stable as the Sportsman 120 (more on that below).

 Aside from having the most efficient pedal drive system on the market, it’s also quite long at 13 ft 2 which helps go faster without more effort.

 I personally have a cruising speed of 4mph with this boat, although I remember going a bit slower at first.

-As a comparison, 4mph is the top speed of my Autopilot 136 (which runs on a motor), but it can only sustain that speed for 2 hours.
+As a comparison, 4mph is the top speed of my Autopilot 136 (which is a motorized kayak), but it can only sustain that speed for 2 hours.

 The Sportsman Bigwater PDL 132 has amazing maneuverability.